 The ” Special Relationship” 1939 -Cold War

 The end of World War I saw the destruction of four European Empires.
-It also ushered in the political and economic ascendancy of the United State.
+It also ushered in the political and economic ascendancy of the United States.
 Nominally the British Empire had survived.
 But it was also bankrupt.
 Every subsequent British Government made a cardinal principle of its foreign-policy to “cultivate the closest relations with the United States.”
-As a result, Britain decided not to renew its military alliance with Japan which was becoming a major rival to the United States in the Pacific.
+As a result, Britain decided not to renew its military alliance with Japan, which was becoming a significant rival to the United States in the Pacific.
 Though the US refused to join the League of Nations, its absence made little difference to British policy.

 Tensions over Ireland